-When I set up Designbull in 2006, I made mistakes at the start – still do.
-But I learned from my mistakes and gained success.
+When I set up Designbull, I made mistakes.
+But I learned from those mistakes and gained success.

-I’ve grown as a business – yet stayed agile.
+I’ve grown as a business ? yet stayed agile.
 How?
-By working with a team of trusted associates, I’m able to scale to match a large branding or website project, or remain small for consulting and logo design projects.
+By working with a team of trusted associates, I’m able to scale to match a large branding or website project or remain small for brand consulting and logo design projects.

 So why do so many startups fail and more importantly, what can you do differently?

 We?re not just talking about failure when your brand or website launches, we?re talking about failure before you even make it online.